hannahjayneknight/Electronics2/Lab6-BeatDetection/notes-lab6.md

 Other things to note:
 - Playing the music from my phone and holding it close to the PyBench was more succesful than using my laptop.
 - As the layers in the music get more complex, PyBench struggles more to detect where the main beats are.
+- PyBench only seems to detect clear, distinct beats that have a second between them.
+When beats are played too quickly, it does not pick them all up.

+## Improving the beat_detect_0.py file